VeriGOOD-ML/public/genesys/SimDIT/README.md

 # SimDIT: A Simulation Framework for DNN Inference and Training on ASIC Accelerator Platforms

+* A comprehensive simulation framework for fast performance analysis of DNN hardware
+* Models convolution and a diverse set of non-convolution operations

 ### Simulate a benchmark using SimDIT
 Using SimDIT, you can run a software simulation of a DNN benchmark.
 This directory contains all the source code of SimDIT.